HCaseira/lowder_flutter/README.md

 ![](https://github.com/HCaseira/lowder_flutter/raw/main/repo_files/images/editor_0.png)

 So that is the `Lowder Editor`.
-Here you'll create screens for your app.
+There you'll create screens for your app.

-Let's start by creating a new Screen.
+Let's start by creating a new screen.
 ![](https://github.com/HCaseira/lowder_flutter/raw/main/repo_files/images/editor_1.png)
 Name it `Hello Screen` and click `Ok`.
 ![](https://github.com/HCaseira/lowder_flutter/raw/main/repo_files/images/editor_2.png)

-Next, select the root Widget for the new Screen.
+Next, select the root Widget for the new screen.
 Let's pick `Material`.
 ![](https://github.com/HCaseira/lowder_flutter/raw/main/repo_files/images/editor_3.png)

 Now click on the `+` to add a child to `Material` Widget.